melihthedev/personal-page/README.md

 # personal-page
 This is my personal page.
 I will be uploading this webpage while I'm enhancing my web-development skills.
+Looking forward to ad JS.